Kimberly Rivera: Deportation, arrest and court-martial

 In August 2012, five years after her arrival in Canada, Rivera received another deportation order, ordering her to return to the United States by September 20, 2012.
 Amnesty International stated that it considered Rivera a conscientious objector and would consider her a prisoner of conscience if she were detained.
 Upon her return to the U.S., she was arrested and transferred to military custody.

 Subsequent to a plea agreement between Rivera and U.S. military authorities, a sentencing hearing was held April 29, 2013, at Fort Carson, Colorado.
 After pleading guilty, she was sentenced to ten months' imprisonment and given a bad-conduct discharge.

 Rivera submitted a request to the convening authority requesting an early release from prison, so that she would be able to stay with her newborn son (born November 25, 2013, at Balboa Naval Medical Center).
 This request was rejected on November 27.
-Supporters of Rivera have called for an "International Day of Action" on December 1, which will include demonstrations and vigils outside military installations and US consulates.
+Supporters of Rivera called for an "International Day of Action" on December 1, including demonstrations and vigils outside military installations and US consulates.

 Two days after giving birth to her fifth child, Rivera was separated from the child and returned to prison from the hospital to serve the remainder of her sentence.

 On 28 November her clemency request for a 45-day reduction of her 10-month sentence was denied by Fort Carson Senior Commander Brigadier General Michael A. Bills.

 On 12 December 2013, Kimberly Rivera was released from the Miramar military confinement facility in San Diego, California on the grounds of good behavior and for the performance of extra work duties, including crocheting blankets for wounded veterans.